Arute Field – Central Connecticut Blue Devils

+There are not many choices for dining or lodging in the immediate vicinity of Arute Field, but there is great diversity within a few miles of campus.
 Fans wanting a unique experience before or after a CCSU game should check out the East Side Restaurant, a German-themed pub complete with staff in traditional Bavarian gear and all the bratwurst you could possibly desire.

 Lodging options are plentiful in nearby Farmington.
-Connecticut’s capital city, Hartford, is a short fifteen minute drive from Central Connecticut’s campus, and offers additional dining, lodging and entertainment options.
+Connecticut’s capital city, Hartford, is a short fifteen-minute drive from Central Connecticut’s campus, and offers additional dining, lodging and entertainment options.

 Return on Investment 5